benknoble/benknoble.github.io/_posts/2018-08-05-til-week-7--code-and-communication.md

 use.
 But they aren't part of the standard library, and so they introduce dependency.

-Unfortunately, I am constrained--I can't have any dependencies (for the time being).
-So I need a standard library solution--`argparse`.
+Unfortunately, I am constrained---I can't have any dependencies (for the time being).
+So I need a standard library solution---`argparse`.

-Argparse is remarkably simple--I programmatically build up parsers by defining what arguments they take and what to do with them.
+Argparse is remarkably simple---I programmatically build up parsers by defining what arguments they take and what to do with them.
 It takes care of building the help messages, parsing the command line, and all that jazz.
 The most difficult part was to decide how to implement subcommands.